Marketers, can we be honest with each other for a second? On a scale of 1-10, how much do you really understand the world of paid advertising?

 As a marketer, PPC is a skill that you should have in your toolbelt — or at least have a basic understanding of.

 This guide will help you grasp pay-per-click marketing in its entirety.
-To start, we’ll begin with some key definitions that you’ll need to know as you break into the world of paid advertising.
+To start, we’ll begin with the benefits of paid advertising and then get into some key definitions that you’ll need to know.

 What is PPC?

 Pay-per-click, otherwise known as PPC, is a form of search engine marketing (SEM) where the advertiser pays for clicks on an ad.
 With PPC, you only pay when people interact with your ad — meaning you attract people who are interested in your offer.

 When done right, PPC can earn you quality leads.
 If you can create a seamless user journey (which you’ll learn how to do later in this piece), it could mean a huge ROI for your PPC efforts.

 Pay-per-click advertising is most common in search engine results pages (SERPs), like Google or Bing, but is also used on social channels (although CPM is more common).
 If you’re wondering where you can find pay-per-click ads, they’re the results you see before and to the right of the organic search results.
 For instance, check out the ad that came up in my search for “hair plugs”.

 So, why would you pay for ads when you can reach your audience organically through great content and strategically-placed keywords (otherwise known as SEO)?

 The answer is: keywords have become increasingly competitive.
 This makes it more difficult for a business that doesn’t have the domain authority to get them into the top rankings on a search engine or in front of their target audience on a social platform.
 In fact, so many businesses are using ads that organic results often don’t even start until you’re further down the page.

 That doesn’t mean you should ditch all SEO efforts completely — your paid advertising should complement your SEO strategy as opposed to replace it.